-Figure 10.1 demonstrates it is entirely possible for Ein feste Burg to play through and over C.A.E.
-An audio file of this melodic mapping supports the efficacy of this contrapuntal solution.
+Figure 10.1 demonstrates it is entirely possible for Ein feste Burg to play “through and over” Variation I. An audiovisual file of this melodic mapping supports the efficacy of this contrapuntal solution.

-Table 10.1 documents 28 shared melody notes between Ein feste Burg and C.A.E., an amount equal to two times plus two of that found with the Enigma theme (13).
+Table 10.1 documents 28 shared melody notes between Ein feste Burg and Variation I, an amount equal to two times plus two of that found with the Enigma theme (13).
 These melodic conjunctions are present from measures 20 to 39, a span of 19 measures.
-C.A.E. is 21 measures in length excluding the two-bar bridge with the Enigma Theme (measures 18 and 19).
+Variation I is 21 measures in length excluding the two-bar bridge with the Enigma Theme (measures 18 and 19).
 Further analysis reveals this two-measure bridge is an extension of the ending to the Enigma Theme, and that phrase A of Ein feste Burg plays over this section.
-There are 90 melody notes in C.A.E., and 75 melody notes in Ein feste Burg.
-Therefore, 37.3% of the melody from Ein feste Burg overlaps with 31.1% of the melody of C.A.E.
-Such a high percentage supports the conclusion Variation I is, in fact, a deliberate counterpoint to Ein feste Burg.
+There are 90 melody notes in Variation I, and 75 melody notes in Ein feste Burg.
+Therefore, 37.3% of the melody from Ein feste Burg overlaps with 31.1% of the melody of Variation I. Such a high percentage supports the conclusion Variation I is a deliberate counterpoint to Ein feste Burg.

 Table 10.2 condenses the data from Table 6.1 by note type and frequency.
 There are 11 types of shared melody notes with frequencies ranging from 1 to 11.
 Such a high incidence of numbers based on 1 is very appropriate for Variation I, for Alice was closest to Elgar's heart as his wife and helpmate.

-Table 10.3 shows there are 140 shared notes between Ein feste Burg and C.A.E. dispersed over measures 20 through 40.
+Table 10.3 shows there are 140 shared notes between Ein feste Burg and Variation I dispersed over measures 20 through 40.
 There are 11 shared note types with frequencies ranging from 2 to 43.
 It is remarkable all 11 note types are shared by both melodies.
-The covert Theme is dormant in measures 18 and 19, the two-bar bridge between the Enigma Theme and Variation I. In total there are 140 notes from the piano reduction of C.A.E. that match 62 out of 75 melody notes from Ein feste Burg.
-Put another way, an astounding 82.6% of the melody notes from Ein feste Burg are embedded sequentially into the melody and score of C.A.E.
-For such a high percentage of melody notes to appear in order throughout the melody and score of Variation I defy the boundaries of random chance or the capricious application of free rhythm.
+The covert Theme is dormant in measures 18 and 19, the two-bar bridge between the Enigma Theme and Variation I. In total, there are 140 notes from the piano reduction of Variation I that match 62 out of 75 melody notes from Ein feste Burg.
+Put another way, an astounding 82.6% of the melody notes from Ein feste Burg are embedded sequentially into the melody and score of Variation I. For such a high percentage of melody notes to appear sequentially throughout the melody and score of Variation I defies the boundaries of random chance or the capricious application of free rhythm.